chris-hughes/ShingShang/README.md

 ·         Some of the game logic needs attention
-				Make it so only dragons can land on target squares Check what is getting logged is correct (ShingShang biatch isn't logging)
+				Make it so only dragons can land on target squares Check what is getting logged is correct

-·         Emit the move only when it is successful (ie. not when the other player is spazzing about)
+·         Only the correct player should be able to make a move (including endTurn)

 ·         Pair up the clients